dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

     MET_BIN_DIR = {MET_INSTALL_DIR}/bin

 However, some environments require these files to be contained in a directory named **exec** instead.
-If this is the case for your MET installation, then change the value appropriately::
+If this is the case for the MET installation, then change the value appropriately::

     MET_BIN_DIR = {MET_INSTALL_DIR}/exec